asmeurer/markov/README.md

 ## Generate Markov Text from your Hangouts Chat

+This uses https://github.com/TehMillhouse/PyMarkovChain to generate random sentences from your Google Hangouts chat using Markov Chains.

+### How to use

 You need to go to https://www.google.com/settings/takeout/custom and download your hangouts as json.
 Then go in and find the chat you are interested in.
 For me, it was the most recent one, so (in Python)